Patrick Plunket, 7th Baron Plunket

 Patrick Terence William Span Plunket, 7th Baron Plunket, (8 September 1923 – 28 May 1975), was an Anglo-Irish aristocrat and British Army officer who served as an equerry to Queen Elizabeth II and Deputy Master of the Household from 1954 until his death in 1975.

 Early life

 Plunket was born on 8 September 1923 into an old Anglo-Irish aristocratic family.
-He was the eldest son of the 6th Baron Plunket and Dorothée Mabel Lewis (1900–1938).
+He was the eldest son of the 6th Baron Plunket and Dorothé Mabel Lewis (1900–1938).
 His mother was the illegitimate daughter of the 7th Marquess of Londonderry and actress Fannie Ward.
 He was a childhood friend of the future Queen Elizabeth II.

-When he was 15, his parents were killed in an air crash in California in 1938.
+When he was 14, his parents were killed in an air crash in California in 1938.
 Plunket succeeded to the family peerage (created in 1827) as 7th Baron Plunket.
 He and his brothers were raised by their aunt, the Hon.
 Helen Rhodes, and her husband.
-He was educated at Eton College and the University of Cambridge. and later served as an officer in the Irish Guards during World War II with the rank of captain.
+He was educated at Eton College and the University of Cambridge.
+Later, he served as an officer in the Irish Guards during World War II with the rank of captain.